 - a.
 If the result is positive, enter the amount due on this line.
-You can pay the amount due using any of these methods: - withdraw electronic funds when e-filing the corporation's joint federal/state tax return; - schedule an electronic transfer from your checking or savings account or pay with a credit/debit card using our TransAction Portal (TAP) at MTRevenue.gov; - schedule an ACH credit through a bank (visit send the payment, along with the completed Montana Corporate Income Tax Payment Voucher available online at MTRevenue.gov, to:
+You can pay the amount due using any of these methods: - withdraw electronic funds when e-filing the corporation's joint federal/state tax return; - schedule an electronic transfer from your checking or savings account or pay with a credit/debit card using our TransAction Portal (TAP) at https://tap.dor.mt.gov; - schedule an ACH credit through a bank (visit MTRevenue.gov for more information); or - send the payment, along with the completed Montana Corporate Income Tax Payment Voucher available online at MTRevenue.gov, to: